vekatze/neut/book/src/static-memory-management.md

 }
 ```

-In the above code, since `xs` isn't used, the content of `xs` is discarded as follows:
+In the above code, `xs` isn't used, so its content is discarded:

 ```neut
 // after compilation (pseudo-code)